microsoft/fast/packages/web-components/fast-components/docs/color.md

 Each color recipe operates on a palette.
 A palette in an array of hexadecimal colors ordered from light to dark.
 By default, FAST components leverage the `neutralPalette` and the `accentPalette`.

 ### Background color
-This is the contextual color in which the recipe is rendering on.
-In foreground, outline, and divider recipes it is used the target color in which to ensure contrast against.
+This is the contextual color that the recipe uses to determine what color it is rendering on.
+The foreground, outline, and divider recipes will use this color to ensure that the color created is accessible and meets contrast requirements.
 In fill recipes it is sometimes used as the starting location in the appropriate palette to begin resolution.

 ### Offsets
 Some recipes also leverage offset values, typically for *states* (rest, hovered, active, selected).
 These offsets are used to retrieve a color at the sum of the offset and some reference index (usually the index of the rest color or the background color in the palette).